Hairy Fimbristylis (Fimbristylis puberula)

 Other resources

-Links to additional Hairy Fimbristylis information
+Links to additional Chestnut Sedge information

 Other links related to vascular plants (all exit the DNR website)